NicoleVou/NicoleVou.github.io/_posts/2016-10-16-Week-Eight.md

 Next week we will be finishing up our OOP project.
 I do not think it will take too much longer.
 So far this seems like the easier of the projects and I am not too worried about it.
 I am extremely excited to be back at Under Armour.
 I very much enjoy the app I work on, the work I do on the app, the people, and the workplace.
 Plus, free lunch on Fridays!
 Whoo!

 ### Tip-of-the-week###
+Take preventitve measures on keeping yourself healthy.
+Mid to end of a semester is always a bad time to get sick and makes your life so much harder.
+I felt a cold coming on this week (gotten from my roommate) and I immediately upped my intake of vitamin C, took a bunch of pre-cold medicine, and cough medicine.
+I beat it before it got to me and I know my life is so much easier because of it.